opnsense/docs/source/manual/logging.rst

 Reset Logs                                   Clear all logs.
 Note that this will also restart the DHCP server, so make sure any DHCP settings are saved first.
 ============================================ ====================================================================================================================

-An overview of the remote settings:
+An overview of the remote settings (superseded by new Logging/target syslog-ng menu):

 ======================= ===============================================================================================
 Setting                 Explanation